Gravicode/TinyCLR.BitmapChart/README.md

 ## How to use

-Just add the library to your project and here the snippet:
+Just add the library to your project and here is the snippet:

 ```
 var datas = new ArrayList();